tobiasmiosczka/KDMManager/README.md

 Setup
 -------------------------------------
-In order to assign each downloaded KDM to a server/projector, each ftp login needs a specific string value (serial), which can be copied from an existing KDM.
-The code below shows where this attribute is stored inside a KDM.
+In order to assign each downloaded KDM to a server/projector, each FTP login needs a specific string value (serial), which can be copied from an existing KDM.
+The code below shows the location, where the attribute is stored inside a KDM.

 ```
 <?xml version="1.0" encoding="UTF-8" standalone="no" ?>